Common causes and defintion of stress

 These factors don’t just affect your mood — they trigger a biological stress response, and when repeated, they can lead to chronic stress and long-term health issues.

-Can Stress Ever Be Good?
+Is Stress Always Bad?
 Understanding Acute Stress

 Not all stress is harmful.
 Acute stress — the kind you feel before a speech or tight deadline — can be helpful.